ArtDemocrat/MEV-Theft-Loss-Report/README.md

 % of MEV-neglect slots outside of Rocketpool: 14.96%
 ```

 It is worth mentioning that within the datapoints shown above, the % of MEV-neglected slots (i.e. no relayer was observed in a slot with a successfuly proposed block) is double as high in non-RP proposals (15% non-RP vs 7.6% RP).
+This would hint towards the fact that MEVboost usage is more prevalent among the RP validator set than among other entities, which is a net positive for the RP protocol's revenue generation.

 #### Notes on Neglected Revenue Data
 Quantifying the losses incurred by vanilla blocks is a complex task since we cannot always asses with 100% certainty which validator is leveraging MEVboost, from which relayer, and to which extent.
 The reasons for this are: